AndyObtiva/glimmer-dsl-libui/README.md

 ![glimmer-dsl-libui-mac-basic-custom-shape.gif](/images/glimmer-dsl-libui-mac-basic-composite-shape.gif)

+##### Class-Based Custom Windows (Applications)

 You can also define Custom Window keywords, that is [custom control](#custom-components)s with `window` being the body root.
 These are also known as Applications.
 To define a Custom Window, you `include Glimmer::LibUI::CustomWindow` or `include Glimmer:LibUI::Application` and then you can invoke the `::launch` method on the class.

 The [`area`](#area-api) control can be utilized to build non-native custom controls from scratch by leveraging vector graphics, formattable text, keyboard events, and mouse events.
 This is demonstrated in the [Area-Based Custom Controls](/docs/examples/GLIMMER-DSL-LIBUI-ADVANCED-EXAMPLES.md#area-based-custom-controls) example.

 Defining custom controls enables unlimited extension of the [Glimmer GUI DSL](#glimmer-gui-dsl).
 The sky is the limit on what can be done with custom controls as a result.
 You can compose new visual vocabulary to build applications in any domain from higher concepts rather than [mere standard controls](#supported-keywords).
 For example, in a traffic signaling app, you could define `street`, `light_signal`, `traffic_sign`, and `car` as custom keywords and build your application from these concepts directly, saving enormous time and achieving much higher productivity.

-Learn more from custom control usage in [Method-Based Custom Controls](/docs/examples/GLIMMER-DSL-LIBUI-ADVANCED-EXAMPLES.md#method--based-custom-controls), [Class-Based Custom Controls](/docs/examples/GLIMMER-DSL-LIBUI-ADVANCED-EXAMPLES.md#class-based-custom-controls), [Area-Based Custom Controls](/docs/examples/GLIMMER-DSL-LIBUI-ADVANCED-EXAMPLES.md#area-based-custom-controls), [Basic Composite Shape](), [Basic Custom Shape](), [Basic Scrolling Area](/docs/examples/GLIMMER-DSL-LIBUI-BASIC-EXAMPLES.md#basic-scrolling-area), [Histogram](/docs/examples/GLIMMER-DSL-LIBUI-ADVANCED-EXAMPLES.md#histogram), and [Tetris](/docs/examples/GLIMMER-DSL-LIBUI-ADVANCED-EXAMPLES.md#tetris) examples.
+Learn more from custom control usage in [Method-Based Custom Controls](/docs/examples/GLIMMER-DSL-LIBUI-ADVANCED-EXAMPLES.md#method--based-custom-controls), [Class-Based Custom Controls](/docs/examples/GLIMMER-DSL-LIBUI-ADVANCED-EXAMPLES.md#class-based-custom-controls), [Class-Based Custom Control Slots](/docs/examples/GLIMMER-DSL-LIBUI-ADVANCED-EXAMPLES.md#class-based-custom-control-slots), [Area-Based Custom Controls](/docs/examples/GLIMMER-DSL-LIBUI-ADVANCED-EXAMPLES.md#area-based-custom-controls), [Basic Composite Shape](), [Basic Custom Shape](), [Basic Scrolling Area](/docs/examples/GLIMMER-DSL-LIBUI-BASIC-EXAMPLES.md#basic-scrolling-area), [Histogram](/docs/examples/GLIMMER-DSL-LIBUI-ADVANCED-EXAMPLES.md#histogram), and [Tetris](/docs/examples/GLIMMER-DSL-LIBUI-ADVANCED-EXAMPLES.md#tetris) examples.

 ### Observer Pattern